larisanti/gdp-data/README.md

 ## Project Overview

 This is a brief analysis of U.S. Gross Domestic Product (GDP) data from 1987 to 1997, conducted in Excel.
-The goal is to explore how different sectors, including the computer industry, contributed to GDP during this decade.
-Various Excel tools, such as sorting, filtering, and pivot tables, will be used to uncover trends and insights into the economic impact of computers during this period.
+The goal of this project is to explore how different sectors, including the computer industry, contributed to GDP during this decade.
+Various Excel tools, such as sorting, filtering, and pivot tables, were used to uncover trends and insights into the economic impact of computers during this period.

 ## Steps